 Effective May 7, 2009, the Company completed a registered direct placement in which it sold 14.4 million shares of the Company's common stock, par value \$.001 per share, and warrants to purchase 10.8 million shares of common stock with an initial exercise price of \$0.95 per share, at a unit price of \$0.865 per unit.
 Each unit consisted of one share of common stock and a warrant to purchase 0.75 shares of common stock.
 These warrants are classified as liabilities under the caption "Warrant liability" in the accompanying balance sheets and recorded at estimated fair value with the corresponding charge under the caption "Change in fair value of warrant liability" in the accompanying statements of operations.
 See Note 10-Fair Value Measurements for disclosure regarding the fair value of financial instruments.
 The seven-year warrants were immediately exercisable and include certain weighted average anti-dilution provisions, subject to certain limitations.
 The sale resulted in gross proceeds of approximately \$12.5 million and proceeds, net of direct transaction costs, of approximately \$11.2 million.
-Warrants to purchase 3.6 million shares at an exercise price of \$0.95 per share issued in May 2009 were outstanding as of June 30, 2010.
+Warrants to purchase 3.6 million shares at an exercise price of \$0.95 per share issued in May 2009 were outstanding as of September 30, 2010.

 Effective September 23, 2008, the Company completed a registered direct placement in which it sold 21.5 million shares of the Company's common stock, par value \$.001 per share, and warrants to purchase 6.4 million shares of common stock with an initial exercise price of \$1.92 per share, at a price of \$14.90 per unit.
 Each unit consisted of ten shares of common stock and warrants to purchase three shares of common stock.
 These warrants are classified as liabilities under the caption "Warrant liability" in the accompanying balance sheets and recorded at estimated fair value with the corresponding charge under the caption "Change in fair value of warrant liability" in the accompanying statement of operations.
 See Note 10-Fair Value Measurements for disclosure regarding the fair value of financial instruments.
 The five-year warrants are immediately exercisable and include anti-dilution provisions, subject to certain limitations.
 Additionally, the Company has the right, at its option, to accelerate the expiration of the exercise period of the outstanding warrants issued in the offering, in whole or from time to time in part, at any time after the second anniversary of the original issue date of the warrants, subject to certain limitations.
 The sale resulted in gross proceeds of approximately \$32.0 million and proceeds, net of direct incremental costs, of the offering of approximately \$29.5 million.
 The February 2010, September 2009 and May 2009 transactions triggered certain anti-dilution provisions in the warrants outstanding prior to each of the offerings.
+The issuance of stock to CPS on the Second Funding Date (as hereinafter defined) also triggered certain anti-dilution provisions in the warrants outstanding.
+See Note 16-Acquisition, for discussion of the CPS transaction.
 As a result, the number of shares to be received upon exercise and the exercise price of each warrant previously outstanding were adjusted.
-Following such adjustments, warrants issued in September 2008 and still outstanding as of June 30, 2010 represented warrants to purchase 7.7 million shares at an exercise price of \$1.61 per share.
-As of June 30, 2010, none of these warrants had been exercised.
+Following such adjustments, warrants issued in September 2008 and still outstanding as of September 30, 2010 represented warrants to purchase 7.7 million shares at an exercise price of \$1.60 per share.
+As of September 30, 2010, none of these warrants had been exercised.